jk8260/pythonGlobDemo/README.md

 - run [searchInsideJson](https://github.com/jk8260/pythonGlobDemo/blob/master/searchInsideJson.py)

-  takes 1 arg which is what to searchh in the files for
+  this takes 1 arg which is what to search for in the files, if nothing is passed I wired it to search for 'event' which is in all example files

   `python3 searchInsideJson.py`